dreamcatchme/documentation-markdown/iri/concepts/tip-selection.md

 # Tip selection

-Before a new transaction can be validated by the IRI and appended to its [ledger](/iri/concepts/the-distributed-ledger.md), that transaction must include the hashes of two transactions that are already in the ledger.
-In the IRI, these transactions are called tip transactions because they are recent transactions that appear at the tip of the graph.
+A transaction is valid only when it includes the hashes of two previous transactions, which are already in the ledger.
+In the IRI, these previous transactions are called tip transactions because they appear at the tip of the graph.

-In the IRI (IOTA reference implementation), [tip selection](https://github.com/iotaledger/iri/tree/dev/src/main/java/com/iota/iri/service/tipselection) is the process of selecting two tip transactions.
+In the IRI (IOTA reference implementation), [tip selection](https://github.com/iotaledger/iri/tree/dev/src/main/java/com/iota/iri/service/tipselection) is the process of selecting two tip transactions and returning them to a client to add to a new transaction.

-Clients can request the hashes of two tip transactions from the IRI by calling the getTransactionsToApprove API method.
-One of these tip transaction hashes is added to the new transaction's `branchTransaction` field and the other to its `trunkTransaction` field.

 ## How it works

-The IRI finds two tip transaction hashes for clients by selecting a subgraph of the ledger and performing two weighted random walks through it.
+The IRI finds two tip transaction hashes by selecting a subgraph of the ledger and performing two weighted random walks through it.
 Each weighted random walk returns a tip transaction hash.

 <dl>
 <dt>Weighted random walk</dt>